 Finau has made quite an impression in his first two seasons on the PGA Tour.
 Though he regressed a little last season, he still played a very-high level.
 Finau was more consistent during his rookie season, but he never found a win.
 That changed in his 2nd-season as he lost a bit of consistency, but picked up his first win.
 He's probably OK with that trade.
 With a proven record of consistency in year-one and a win under his belt in year-two, Finau seems ready to take the next step.
 As such, he's definitely worth a look in salary cap formats this year.
 In drafts, he's a fifth- or sixth-round pick.

 Finau is a former Big Break contestant – he finished second, losing in the championship match on season 12, Big Break: Disney Golf in 2009 – and will try to join Tommy “Two Gloves” Gainey as the only Big Break alumni to win on the PGA Tour.
 He got to the PGA Tour by virtue of his victory at the Stonebrae Classic, which included middle rounds of 62-63, and four other top-10s.
 Averaging 310.3 yards off the tee and ranking ninth in the Web.com Tour All-Around Ranking, Finau is someone to watch in the fall because he ended the year on an up note: finishing T19-T46-T6-T14 over the course of the Web.com Tour Finals.
 If he can acclimate himself quickly to life on the PGA Tour, look for him to contend early.

 More Fantasy News

-Finau fired a final round one-under 69 to claim the victory at the Cadence Bank Houston Open by four shots.
+Finau fired a five-under 66 to claim the victory at the Mexico Open by three strokes over Jon Rahm.